-On the ocean floor I am alone, this is the way I like to be when I photograph super predators.
-I need all my senses to be sharp, no distractions.
+On the ocean floor, I am alone, which is how I like to be when I photograph super predators.
+I need all my senses to be sharp, with no distractions.

-Cruising locked, loaded and ready at a moment’s notice to unload its full fire power The Landlord has arrived and a large Great White Shark ominously cruises into view.
-I stand in my unwieldy contraption that is a pioneering attempt at a mobile underwater photographic hide, not knowing what the great white shark’s reaction to my presence in their world will be.
-This is what it is all about, I live for this intimacy with my far more superior subjects, these heightened fleeting moments of intensity.
+Locked, loaded and ready at a moment’s notice to unload its full firepower, the Landlord has arrived: a large great white shark ominously cruises into view.
+Not knowing what her reaction to my presence will be, I stand in my unwieldy contraption, which is a pioneering attempt at a mobile underwater photographic hide, unsure of how the shark will react to my presence.
+This is what it is all about; I live for this intimacy with my far superior subjects, these fleeting moments of heightened intensity.

 Movement, a heartbeat, a small electronic signature are all cues for her to move closer.
-Ever bolder now she builds up courage to gently mouth and bump my cage, not overtly aggressively.
+Ever bolder now she gently mouths and bumps my cage, not overtly aggressively.
 This is her way of doing things.
-Satisfied I am neither food nor threat she loses interest and seamlessly fades into her kingdom of swaying forested fronds.
+Satisfied I am neither food nor threat; she loses interest and seamlessly fades into her kingdom of swaying forested fronds.

-Never quite getting the right angle and conscious of not frightening or alarming her I chose to stand still, non-threatening but also not retreating, without depressing my trigger and firing my strobes which would show off her beautiful and powerful form.
+Never quite getting the right angle, and so as not to frighten or alarm her, I stand still, non-threatening but also not retreating, and do not depress my trigger or fire my strobes, which would show off her beautiful and powerful form.

-Cursing, I thought my chance was gone.
-Then, fish scatter past me from behind the cage.
+Just as I think my chance has gone, fish scatter past me from behind the cage.
 I turn, she is back.
-Using the aqueous mist as her smokescreen of surprise coupled with her far superior senses she had gone behind me using stealth as her method of deception.
+Using the aqueous mist as her smokescreen of surprise coupled with her far superior senses, she had gone behind me, using stealth as her method of deception.

-I drop down in the cage getting as low an angle as I can to enhance the perspective of looking up at her, as well as positioning her rightfully one wrung higher up on the food chain.
-This time she is confident, and at last this is my chance as she comes unerringly straight at me.
-I wait until she is just a few feet away.
+I drop down in the cage, getting as low an angle as possible to enhance the perspective of looking up at her.
+This time, she is confident, and at last unerringly comes straight at me.
+I wait until she is just a metre or two away.

-I fire and see the light caress her snow white underbelly.
-She’s been seen and so she banks away, mouth slightly agape with that ever present great white smile, seemingly that tiny bit wider.
+I fire, and see the light caress her snow-white underbelly.
+She’s been seen, so she banks away, mouth slightly agape with that ever-present great white smile, seemingly that tiny bit wider.

-This time the mouse has caught the cat, but the cat knows sooner or later it will collect it’s rent.
+This time, the mouse has caught the cat, but the cat knows that sooner or later it will collect its rent.